Both my mom and dad are originally from India, so I grew up eating A LOT of Indian food. No complaints here, though. I

 My favorite way to enjoy this dish?
-With a cup of my coconut chai. 🙂
+With a cup of my coconut chai tea latte. 🙂

 Cauliflower And Onion Pakora

 - Fill a cast iron pan with peanut oil 1-inch deep.
 Place over high heat.

 - In a large bowl, mix together the flour, cilantro, chili flakes, curry powder, salt, and baking powder

 - Stir in the water until incorporated.